tytydraco/yessleep/out/Fuck_HIPAA_my_new_patient_tried_to_eat_his_girl_for_Thanksgiving_Dinner.md

-In October 1978, Philadelphia police responded to a dead body call at abandoned theater.
+In October 1978, Philadelphia police responded to a dead body call at an abandoned theater.

 They arrived on scene to discover most of a corpse of young woman on the stage.
 Her hands and feet were bound.